 Borrowers are not required to demonstrate financial need on the FAFSA to receive a Direct Unsubsidized Loan.
 Interest accrues (accumulates) on an unsubsidized loan from the time it is disbursed.
 Borrowers can pay the interest while in school, or the interest will accrue and be capitalized (that is, added to the principal amount of the loan).
 If a borrower chooses not to pay the interest, this will increase the total loan amount to repay.

 Students offered a Federal Direct Loan must complete a Master Promissory Note (MPN) and participate in a loan counseling entrance interview at www.studentloans.gov.
 The maximum loan limits for each 12 month period of enrollment are as follows:

-Borrowers are required to complete an Exit Interview when they leave the college or drop below half-time.
+- Borrowers are required to complete an Exit Interview when they leave the university or drop below half-time.
 The Financial Aid Office will send information about this process when a student is no longer attending at least half-time.

 Federal Direct Grad PLUS

 The Federal Direct Grad PLUS loan provides a borrowing option for graduate students, based upon the borrower’s credit worthiness.
 A student may borrow up to their cost of attendance minus all other aid from this federally guaranteed loan program.
 Students must exhaust their annual Direct Loan eligibility prior to borrowing funds from the Grad PLUS Loan program.